 Luke Smythe is a lecturer in art history and theory at Monash University.
 His book Gretchen Albrecht: Between Gesture and Geometry was published this year by Massey University Press.
 A book on Gerhard Richter is forthcoming.

-Title image: Danie Mellor, The Sun also Sets installation view.
-Courtesy Tolarno Galleries.
-Image: Andrew Curtis.
+Installation view of Danie Mellor, The Sun also Sets.
+Courtesy of Tolarno Galleries.
+Image: Andrew Curtis